 Narrated: Thinner and “Popsy” from Nightmares & Dreamscapes.

 How’s his reading?
 Soft-spoken and flecked with a New York accent, like Richie with a love for reading.
 Unfortunately, he has to compete with way too much grating music in Thinner.

 King résumé: Starred in Storm of the Century, ABC’s ’99 miniseries penned by King, as Joanna Stanhope of Little Tall Island, home of Dolores Claiborne.

 Narrated: “Herman Wouk Is Still Alive” from The Bazaar of Bad Dreams alongside Brooke Bloom (Homecoming).

 How’s her reading?
 She and Bloom equally yet very differently bring to life the story’s hopeful start and its devastating conclusion — a sadder child-endangerment story in some ways than Pet Sematary, Cujo, and It.
-The enthusiasm of the narrators is complete, brining the lead characters to life immediately.
+The enthusiasm of the narrators is complete.
 Chalfant gets to read a nice poem (“The rising mist turns to gold dust / The clouds boil apart in ragged tresses”) as well as an all-time final line: “What the fuck does it look like?” she says.